-Students may on occasion have a need to not enroll at UNMC for one or more semesters for various reasons.
+Students may on occasion have a need to not enroll in an academic program at UNMC for one or more semesters for various reasons.
 Examples include personal reasons or taking classes at another university to support their program of study.

 Non-enrolled status will not halt progression of the curriculum clock.
-Students are encouraged to apply for a Leave of Absence while not enrolled so as to maximize time remaining for completion of the degree.
+Students are encouraged to apply for a Leave of Absence while not enrolled to maximize time remaining for completion of the degree.

-At the end of 12 months without course enrollment the student will be administratively withdrawn and all UNMC resources such as ID card, email, network computer drives, student information system, mailboxes, and library will be discontinued.
-These services will be discontinued even if the student elects to take a Leave of Absence.
+At the end of 12 consecutive months without course enrollment the student will be administratively withdrawn and all UNMC resources such as ID card, email, network computer drives, student information system, mailboxes, and library will be discontinued.

-No student will be officially withdrawn for non-attendance except upon the advice of the academic college/program office.
+No student will be officially withdrawn from an academic program for non-attendance except upon the request of the academic college/program office.

 Effective Date: 11/21/2013